0. Introduction

 6.2.1 Customer Satisfaction

-As one of the performance of quality management system, the Organization monitors information relating to customer perception as to whether the Organization has met customer requirements.
-XXX is performing regular customer survey by using customer feedback form.
-Customer feedbacks are reviewed by GM and analysis on customer feedback is presented and discussed during management reviews where the needful corrective and preventive actions can be initiated.
+As one of the performance of quality management systems, the Organization monitors information relating to customer perception as to whether the Organization has met customer requirements.
+XXX is performing regular customer surveys by using a customer feedback form.
+Customer feedbacks are reviewed by GM and analysis of customer feedback is presented and discussed during management reviews where the needful corrective and preventive actions can be initiated.
 Where feedbacks are not received such as from ministries and oil sectors, customer perception is evaluated based on performance such as timely delivery and complaints if any.
-Customer complaints are considered very vital for improving XXX performance.
+Customer complaints are considered very vital for improving XXX’s performance.
 They are recorded and handled as per the documented mechanism of Corrective and Preventive Procedure.
 XXX maintains a documented procedure (Refer-Customer Satisfaction) to measure customer satisfaction.
-The procedure address the frequency of measurement, obtaining customer feedback, key performance indicators (KPIs), and other information that XXX uses to determine whether the XXX has satisfied customers in meeting identified requirements.
+The procedure addresses the frequency of measurement, obtaining customer feedback, key performance indicators (KPIs), and other information that XXX uses to determine whether XXX has satisfied customers in meeting identified requirements.
 Records of the results of customer satisfaction information are maintained.

 6.2.2 Internal Audit